 Make sure you take a really good look at any records that look to be identical across the sites.
 Whilst they might hold the same records, the way these records are searches varies across the sites.

-For example, FMP offers a ‘search by address’ function on its census collection.
+For example, FMP offer a ‘search by address’ function on their census collection.
 Click on the record in the A to Z catalogue to go to the census specific search page.
 From here, it’s easy to toggle between search by ‘person’ and search by ‘address’.
 It’s technically possible to search Ancestry’s census by town or keyword, but in reality it is not as fully functional as FMP.

 So FMP is better right?
 If only it were that simple.
 Whilst FMP’s address search is superior, Ancestry enables you to search the census for a named person AND other persons they may be living with.
 You can specify the name of a mother, father, spouse, children, siblings – and you can add multiple children and siblings.
 It’s powerful stuff.
 Let me give an example.
 I’m looking for the Smith family, in London.
 Needle.
 Haystack.
 Despair.
 However, I know that John Smith was married to Jane Smith and by 1911 they had 4 children; William, Edward, Elizabeth and Anne.
 All of these names are ridiculously common.
 But the number of families containing all of these names at all the right ages is considerably less than the number of couples named John and Jane Smith.

-By contrast on FMP you can only search for your guy living with one other household member.
+By contrast on FMP you can only search for one person living with one other household member.
 Fine if you’re looking for Mrs Happy Dance McUnusual and her husband Fantastico.
 Not so handy for John and Jane Smith.

 Ancestry has records from the London Metropolitan Archives (LMA), including images of church baptisms, marriages and burials dating back to 1538.
 Its partnership with the LMA means that it has a host of London records, the images of which can’t be found anywhere else online.